Easy Overnight Sourdough Cinnamon Rolls Recipe

 • Clean and flour your surface to roll your dough out on.

-• Transfer your dough to your floured surface.
+• Transfer your dough to your lightly floured work surface.

-• Roll the dough out into a large rectangle, about ¼ inch thick.
+• Roll the dough out into a large rectangle

-• Starting from one long side of the dough, roll the dough tightly to the other side.
+• Starting from one long side of the dough, roll the dough tightly to the other side, pinching the seam together.

-• Once the rolls have risen, bake them in the preheated oven for 30 minutes, or until golden brown.
+• Once the rolls have risen, bake them in the preheated oven for 25-30 minutes, or until golden brown on the edges.

 • Remove the rolls from the oven and let them cool slightly before glazing.